 Q: So this is like you’re becoming a nun?

-A: No. But there are some similarities, and (many) sisters rock, by the way (here’s one).
+A: No. But there are some similarities, and (many) sisters rock, by the way (here are some).

 Q: So this is like you’re becoming a hippie?